10 Things to Know About the ‘Sale Pending’ Phase, aka House Closing Limbo

 These are the primary ways a home sale could fall apart, but there are other closing regulations that vary from state to state.

 “A lot of the closing process is area specific because there are different regulations in California or Florida, compared to where I am in New York state.
-Even downstate New York is done differently than upstate New York,” advises Christine Marchesiello, a Move Safe Certified agent located in the Albany, NY area.
+Even downstate New York is done differently than upstate New York,” advises Christine Marchesiello, a top real estate agent located in the Albany, NY area.